Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 4. In OBS (or your SPOUT receiver programme):
     9. Click on your SPOUT2 Source.
-    10. In the pop-up window for ‘Composite Mode’ select ‘Premultiplied Alpha’.
+    10. In the pop-up window for `Composite Mode` select `Premultiplied Alpha`.
-    11. You should now see the ‘Actors’ you have selected in Unreal as an alpha channel in OBS/ your SPOUT receiver programme.
+    11. You should now see the `Actors` you have selected in Unreal as an alpha channel in OBS/ your SPOUT receiver programme.